Benestar/berust/README.md

 # Berust

-A Befunge interpreter written in Rust
+A Befunge interpreter and debugger written in Rust